EvangeliaPetraki/Ultrasound_Classification_CNN_CNN-LSTM/README.md

 # Deep Learning for Canine Echocardiography

-### Multiclass & Binary Ultrasound Frame and Video Classification
-### ResNet50 CNN & Hybrid CNN–LSTM Models for MMVD Detection in Canine Echocardiography
+### Multiclass & Binary Ultrasound Frame and Video Classification  using ResNet50 CNN & Hybrid CNN–LSTM Models

 This repository contains the code used in the study: